lubianat/quali_phd/manuscript.md

 All the research forms are intertwined with the improvement of knowledge management in biomedical sciences, with a focus on the Human Cell Atlas.
 The methods included the development and application of a framework for organized reading of the scientific literature, aimed at providing contact with the different facets of biocuration and Human Cell Atlas-related research.

 ## Organized reading

-In order to handle the literature reading necessary for this project, a framework was developed for reading.
-It consists of a set of Python scripts and a standard file structure.
-A file contains the list of articles to be read in markdown.
-Articles are represented as Wikidata QIDs which enables automatic information retrieval from Wikidata's structured systems.
-Articles were organized in 2 main sections, one for cell-type related articles and one for biocuration-related articles.
+To handle the literature reading necessary for this project, a framework was developed for reading and is described in details in the results section.

-The Wikidata Bib system has a "pop" function, which creates a personalized note document in markdown for the first article of a section and (if possible) obtains the full text article from Unpaywall (https://unpaywall.org/).
-The note document contains a space for highlights, which can be copied from the original text and pasted in the markdown file.
+The framework is based on GitHub and includes Python scripts, a file organizing the reading list, and another documenting the reading history in RDF.
 Notes and additional information are saved in a GitHub repository, and the structured information powers a live website with analytics on the users recent readings.
-The source code for Wikidata Bib is available at https://github.com/lubianat/wikidata_bib/tree/template and notes on my readings can currently be accessed at https://lubianat.github.io/wikidata_bib/.
+The source code for Wikidata Bib is available at <https://github.com/lubianat/wikidata_bib/tree/template> and notes on my readings can currently be accessed at <https://lubianat.github.io/wikidata_bib/>.

-Besides the technical aspects of Wikidata Bib, the organized reading methodology included a discipline step of continued reading, with a target of 1-2 papers per section per day.
-Based on Umberto Eco's suggestion on How to Write a Thesis [@wikidata:Q3684178] to develop a careful indexing system for literature, an index document was constructed containing the topics of interest for writing the thesis.
-The topics were added as plain text in the personalized note documents, allowing batch retrieval of articles of interest via the command line, using `grep` (https://en.wikipedia.org/w/index.php?title=Grep&oldid=1039541979).
+Additionaly, the methodology included a discipline of reading that entails the daily reading of 2 articles, one about "cell types" and another about "biocuration".
+The articles are obtained by a mixed manual and automatic approach, including a la carte selection of articles to read alongside Wikidata queries for Cell, Nature, Science and eLife papers about single cell transcriptomics (query: <https://w.wiki/4LHr>) and for papers on biocuration (query: <https://w.wiki/4LHi>).
+)

 ### Biocuration of cell classes for Wikidata

 For each article about cell types read, cell types previously absent on Wikidata are added via a combination of curation in a Google Spreadsheet and a custom Python script (https://github.com/lubianat/wikidata_markers/tree/master/curation_of_classes).

-Marker information was also recorded when explicitly mentioned and it will be added to Wikidata at a later step.

 ### Annotation of Human Cell Atlas articles

 Human Cell Atlas publications (https://www.humancellatlas.org/publications) were selected and abstracts were annotated as richfully as possible with Wikidata IDs using the hypothes.is annotation system (https://web.hypothes.is/).
 One article [@wikidata:Q46368626], describing the complete Human Cell Atlas project, was annotated in full.
 Annotations were retrieved via the hypothes.is API and processed with custom Python and R scripts (https://github.com/lubianat/ann/tree/main/hypothesis_parsing).

 ## Wikidata updates